Experimental Inference of Neutral and Impurity Transport in Alcator C-Mod Using High-Resolution X-Ray and Ultra-Violet Spectra: Non-Separable Priors for Free Spline Knots

 Eq.~\ref{eq:handley_free_knots} offers the mapping between unit hypercube samples and sorted uniformly-distributed spline knots between $\theta_{min}$ and $\theta_{max}$~\cite{Handley2015POLYCHORD:Sampling}.
 Comparing this to the equivalent linear remapping that would be obtained for a 1-dimensional uniform prior

 one can clearly notice the similarity.

-For our application to transport inferences, we are interested in finding a distribution for free knots between the magnetic axis at $\rho_p=0$ and the end of our radial grid at $\rho_p=\rho_{p,max}$, so we set $\theta_{min} = 0$ and $\theta_{max}=\rho_{p,max}$.
+In transport inferences, one is interested in finding a distribution for free knots between the magnetic axis at $\rho_p=0$ and the end of the radial grid at $\rho_p=\rho_{p,max}$, so one can set $\theta_{min} = 0$ and $\theta_{max}=\rho_{p,max}$.
 To ensure that knots are not sampled too close to each other, possibly leading to large gradients in transport coefficients that could lead to numerical instability, we wish to also impose a minimum distance, $\Delta\rho$, between sampled knots.
 In order to do this, we artificially reduce the value of $\theta_{max}$ from the end of the grid, $\rho_{p,max}$, to a value closer to the axis and dependent on the number of free spline knots being sampled, i.e.

 where $N$ is the number of free knots.
-Applying the sampling procedure of Eq.~\ref{eq:handley_free_knots} with this value of $\theta_{\text{max}}$, we can then shift each sampled knot location by $\Delta \rho \times i$, where $i$ is the index of each ordered knot value.
+Applying the sampling procedure of Eq.~\ref{eq:handley_free_knots} with this value of $\theta_{\text{max}}$, one can then shift each sampled knot location by $\Delta \rho \times i$, where $i$ is the index of each ordered knot value.
 This maintains the attractive feature of this technique, that is to enforce identifiability of samples, while demanding that a minimum distance of $\Delta \rho$ is respected between knots at all times.